jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

 # Definition of adversarial attacks

-Example (image) for which a false prediction is made by a machine learning algorithms with just little perturbations of the original example
+Example (image) for which a false prediction is made by a machine learning algorithm with just little perturbations of the original example

 The example fools the machine learning with differences that are not visible for the human eye.